 Member-focused programs are designed to address such things as health promotion, prevention and early detection of disease, chronic illness management programs, case management programs and other member-focused programs.
+To receive one-on-one support managing your medical condition you may call the Florida Blue Care Team at (844) 730-2583 (844-730-Blue).
 This subsection provides an overview of some of the programs available to you.